mircealungu/mircea/notes/thoughtstream.md

+**May 3**

+We teach scalability.
+We should teach downscaling.
+Otherwise we end up with everybody doing gigantic systems when they don't need to.
+Possible topic for SE - It Depends Course.
+Will fit the lichess case study.

+Another topic there could be profiling.
+People talk about profilers as "given".
+No. Implement your own.
+So you don't look so impressed by X, Y, Z tool.

+**

+If you use Kubernetes then, by definition, you can not be doing devops :)

+**May 2**

+I don't think people realize how complex UI development is.
+A complicated react app is more complicated than a balancing a red-black tree.
+I would like to be able to prove this empirically somehow.

 **April 20**

 *Dark mode* is such a funny preference.
 One must be born after 2000 to enjoy it I think.